 Nothing makes me happier than a really good museum.
 And now that I’ve had the opportunity to go to so many different museums (all in a matter of weeks), I am happy to tell you that Hampton Court Palace is a really good museum.

-and Wolsey were all on the same footing
+In the beginning, Henry, Katherine, and Wolsey were all on the same footing |

 Hampton Court was originally built by Cardinal Wolsey (and yes, I’ve mentioned him before in previous posts), but the newly built palace transferred to Henry VIII after Wolsey’s “fall from grace,” shall we say.
 It soon became the popular summer hangout for the Tudor Court.
 And so because of its origins, a lot of the exhibits center around Henry VIII and the typical workings of a Tudor royal palace.
 Which is great for me, since I seem to have an obsession with everything Tudor (as does most of London in general).